 Viral tweet ideas about AI, machine learning, ChatGPT, and the future of artificial intelligence.
 See what works, understand why, and create your own.

 AI twitter is a constant arms race of predictions, tools, and hot takes.
-The accounts that blow up aren't the ones explaining how transformers work — they're the ones connecting AI to everyday frustrations, career anxieties, and the weird ways the technology changes how we think.
+The accounts that blow up aren't the ones explaining how transformers work.
+They're the ones connecting AI to everyday frustrations, career anxieties, and the weird ways the technology changes how we think.
 You're not writing for ML researchers.
 You're writing for people who just heard that AI is either going to save them or fire them.

 What performs: reframes of AI fear into opportunity, "AI did this for me" stories with surprising results, skeptical takes that acknowledge hype while pointing at real value, and observations about how humans interact with AI in absurd or revealing ways.
 The "AI won't replace you, but a person using AI will" format has been cloned ten thousand times because the structure is reusable.